Skip to main content

 Can MT10 be used to monitor temperature and humidity inside of a freezer?

-The sensors are not IP rated and we do not recommend installing them inside of freezers.
+The sensors are not IP rated and should not be installed inside of freezers.

 Can the MT11 temperature probes be used to monitor temperature of fluids?